Sunday, February 15, 2026

 I wanted to die.

-But I did not want to FEEL death.
+But I did not want to feel death arrive.

 That thought terrified me.